Pitcairn Islanders: Surnames

 As a result of the families who returned to the island starting in 1859 after settling Norfolk Island, most names therefore are descended from those six families.
 Occasionally a new person would arrive on the island bringing with them a new surname such as the American Samuel Russell Warren born 1830 in Rhode Island, U.S., fathered children with Agnes Christian (daughter of Thursday October Christian II), whose descendants still live on the island today.
 The McCoy surname (from the mutineer William McCoy) died out in 1973 with the death of Violet McCoy, who had married Floyd Hastings McCoy, a great-great grandson of William.

-Characteristics

-In the early 20th century a study was taken by American author Harry L. Shapiro on the characteristics of the islanders, based on the analysis and observations, for example - Pitcairners were taller than their parents and had produced a healthy number of children.
-There were more blue-eyed and light haired people in the mixed-race descendants than in a typical Tahitian population but more with very dark hair than people of ethnic English origin.
-A similar study was also taken on the Pitcairn diaspora in Norfolk Island.

 Culture

 The once-strict moral codes, which prohibited dancing, public displays of affection, smoking, and consumption of alcohol, have been relaxed in recent years.
 Islanders and visitors no longer require a six-month licence to purchase, import, and consume alcohol.
 There is now one licensed café and bar on the island, and the Government Store sells alcohol and cigarettes.

 Fishing and swimming are two popular recreational activities.
 A birthday celebration or the arrival of a ship or yacht will involve the entire Pitcairn community in a public dinner in the Square, Adamstown.
 Tables are covered in a variety of foods, including fish, meat, chicken, philhi, baked rice, boiled plun (banana), breadfruit, vegetable dishes, an assortment of pies, bread, breadsticks, an array of desserts, pineapple and watermelon.

 Public work ensures the ongoing maintenance of the island's numerous roads and paths.
 The island has a labour force of over 35 men and women (as of 2011).